anuajax/react-ecomm/myNotes.md

 # Hosting on Heroku as a static website
 heroku create myntraclone --buildpack https://github.com/mars/create-react-app-buildpack.git using this buildpack we dont have to npm build

+ #  PART II
+  1. CSS in JS writing styles in JS files and passing it as style value to the html(JSX) elements making CSS sccoped only to that component...so called styled component Problem with CSS-scope is global can leverage props to control the styles(Conditionally)---can be helpful to create Dark mode/Light mode